zacwillmington/open_house/notes.md

-Project Requirements
+TODO

+- Must render at least one show page (show resource - 'one specific thing') via JavaScript and an Active Model Serialization JSON Backend.(Show apartment)
+    - hide apartment buttons
+    - check if apartment is already on page if so then don't send request to get apt info

+- Your Rails application must dynamically render on the page at least one 'has-many' relationship through JSON using JavaScript.(show appointments for each apartment on show page)

+- Jquery no loading after redirect(ajax only works after refresh)

 - Must translate the JSON responses into JavaScript Model Objects using either ES6 class or constructor syntax.
 The Model Objects must have at least one method on the prototype.
-Formatters work really well for this.
+Formatters work really well for this.(appointment and users need prototype methods)

+- Fix OAuth github(delete learn.co test app)

+- re-design app

 - Deployment on Heroku

-TODO

-- Must use your Rails application and JavaScript to render a form for creating a resource that submits dynamically.
-    - display confirmation msg in alert.

-- Must render at least one show page (show resource - 'one specific thing') via JavaScript and an Active Model Serialization JSON Backend.(Show apartment)

-- Your Rails application must dynamically render on the page at least one 'has-many' relationship through JSON using JavaScript.(show appointments for each apartment on show page)

-- Fix OAuth github